anthony-derose/portfolio/src/pages/assets/aboutpage.md

 I'd like to think of myself as a creative person.
 Coding is among many tools that I like to use to create new things.
 Lately, I've been specificly interested in different areas such as audio, graphics, and web development.
-Learning how to make VST plugins with the JUCE framework with C#, making projects in Unity and reading up on ReactJS to make this website have been what has consumed my freetime.
+Learning how to make VST plugins with the JUCE framework with C++, making projects in Unity and reading up on ReactJS to make this website have been what has consumed my freetime.

 I believe in making things that are real and tangible.
 I like being able to see the impacts that my code has on the world.